 After being formally admitted, a student may withdraw without damaging his record by taking the following steps: 1) Obtain a withdrawal form from the Director of Student Services, 2) Secure the required signatures, 3) Return the form to the campus business office.
-If this procedure is not followed, the student's permanent record will be marked "withdrawn without permission or explanation.
+If this procedure is not followed, the student will receive a failing grade of "F" in all his courses and his permanent record will be marked "withdrawn without permission or explanation."